JCSDA/crtm/README.md

-CRTM REL-2.4.0
+CRTM REL-2.4.1
 ====================

 Preamble
 --------

-CRTM v2.4.0 release (`REL-2.4.0`)
+CRTM v2.4.1 release (`REL-2.4.1`)

-Created on October  7, 2020
+v2.4.1 Released on March 31, 2022
-Updated on October 23, 2020
+v2.4.0 Released on October 23, 2020

-This is a fully functional release of CRTM v2.4.0.
+This is the release of CRTM v2.4.1..
+Contact crtm-support@googlegroups.com.

 Basic requirements:
 (1) A Fortran 2003 compatible compiler.
-(2) A netCDF4 / HDF5 library.
-(3) A linux, macOS, or unix-style environment.
+(2) A netCDF4 / HDF5 library that has been built with the compiler you're going to use (module environments are helpful here) (3) A linux, macOS, or unix-style environment.
 This has not been tested under any Windows Fortran environments.
 (4) Bash shell is preferred.
+(5) git and git-lfs (minimum version TBD, but has been tested on git-lfs v2.10 and higher )

 =========================================================

 **Important Note**: If reading this, you're cloning the CRTM development repository.
 The development repository is structured in a way that makes it less user friendly, but more amenable to development and testing.

-**JEDI NOTE** This develop branch is also designed to work directly in a JEDI container or JEDI environment.
+**JEDI NOTE** This develop (or master) branch is also designed to work directly in a JEDI container or JEDI environment.
 If you're doing JEDI things, you're probably in the right spot.
-However, you can stop reading right now and have a look at the README_JEDI.md file.
+However, you should stop reading right now and have a look at the README_JEDI.md file.

 If you're looking for an older version of CRTM (v2.3.0 or older) you should obtain the appropriate tarball from https://ftp.emc.ncep.noaa.gov/jcsda/CRTM/

-If you're looking for version 2.4.0 or newer in a structure similar to older CRTM tarball releases, you should check out the appropriate release/ branch. git branch --remote | grep "release/" to see a list OR you may checkout the appropriate tag on the master branch and build it yourself.
+If you're looking for version 2.4.0 or newer in a structure similar to older CRTM tarball releases, you should check out the appropriate release/ branch.
+`git branch --remote | grep "release/"` to see a list of release branches OR you may checkout the appropriate tag on the master branch and build it yourself.

 Finally, you may follow the instructions here to build a "latest" release based on the most recent developments.